paulknysh/blackbox/README.md

 (c) - running a procedure using 30 evaluations.

-## How do I represent my objective function?
+## Installation

+`pip3 install black-box`

+## Objective function

-It simply needs to be wrapped into a Python function.
-An external application, if any, can be accessed using system call.
+Simply needs to be wrapped into a Python function.
 ```python
 def fun(par):
     ...